 Grit supplies will be maintained throughout the winter months.
 It is stored outside in the staff car park and in the Roundhouse.

 On icy days, grit will be used as appropriate, ensuring that all entrances and playgrounds are treated before the start of the school day.
-The teacher on duty will decide if it is safe for the children to go out.
+The Headteacher will decide if it is safe for the children to go out.
 In exceptional weather conditions, the Headteacher will make decisions based on the LA Emergency Guidelines located in his/her office.

 CONTRACTORS